 Legacy D.V.M.
 Curriculum

-The DVM degree is awarded after 4 years of successful study’.
+The D.V.M. degree is awarded after 4 years of successful study’.
 We are no longer offering the thesis option.

 Legacy Curriculum for V25, V26, and V27